jlevy/lft/lft.md

 [^aug]: *Augmenting Human Intellect: A Conceptual Framework* —\
     https://www.dougengelbart.org/pubs/augment-3906.html

-[^whitehead]: “It is a profoundly erroneous truism … that we should cultivate the habit
-    of thinking of what we are doing.
-    The precise opposite is the case.
-    Civilization advances by extending the number of important operations which we can perform without thinking about them.”
-    —Alfred N. Whitehead, *An Introduction to Mathematics* (1911), p.
-61

 [^uptimevscorrect]: In engineering, “counting nines” traditionally refers to *service
     availability* (uptime): 99.99% uptime means less than 52 minutes of downtime per